astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/stubs/ellipsis.md

 ## Function and Methods

-For default values the ellipsis literal `...` can be used, in a stub file only.
+The ellipsis literal `...` can be used as a placeholder default value for a function parameter, in a stub file only, regardless of the type of the parameter.

 ```py path=test.pyi
 def f(x: int = ...) -> None: ...